bvibber/ogv.js/README.md

 ## License

-libogg, libvorbis, libtheora, libopus, nestegg, and libvpx are available under their respective licenses, and the JavaScript and C wrapper code in this repo is licensed under MIT.
+libogg, libvorbis, libtheora, libopus, nestegg, libvpx, and dav1d are available under their respective licenses, and the JavaScript and C wrapper code in this repo is licensed under MIT.

 Based on build scripts from https://github.com/devongovett/ogg.js